nurajrimal/Video-to-text/README.md

 Each frame = ~1 Claude API call ≈ $0.001–$0.003
 - 10-min video at 0.5 FPS = ~300 frames ≈ ~$0.30–$0.90

-## License

-MIT — free to use and modify.